uom-hands-on-workshop/workshops/_sources/topics/activities1.md

 2. Click on '+ New thread' (left side of the screen, under 'Secure Chat')

-3. Click on 'Thread Configuration' (top right corner of new chat window)
+3. Click on 'Secure Chat Configuration' (bottom left corner of the screen)

 4. Select 'OpenAI GPT 4 Turbo 128k (preview)' as your LLM

-5. Set 'Temperature' to 0.5
+5. Set 'Temperature' to 0.8

 6. Click on 'Apply' button (top right corner of the screen)